-An Advanced study on partnership accounting and accounting for business combinations and consolidations.
-Topics include partnership operations, changes in partnership interests and dissolution; corporate expansion and business combinations; Inter-corporate investments; consolidation of financial statements; consolidation as of the date of acquisition; consolidation post acquisition; inter-company transactions - inventory transactions, services, indebtedness, non-current assets, foreign currency transactions and translation.
-Pre-requisite: ACCT 302.
+An advanced study on partnership accounting and accounting for business combinations and consolidations.
+Topics include partnership operations, changes in partnership interests and dissolution; corporate expansion and business combinations; inter-corporate investments; consolidation of financial statements; consolidation as of the date of acquisition; consolidation post acquisition; inter-company transactions - inventory transactions, services, indebtedness, non-current assets, foreign currency transactions and translation.

-ACCT 402 Advanced Accounting and Reporting II (3)
+Advanced Accounting and Reporting II (3)

-This course covers selected topics, which may include accounting for corporate liquidations, reorganization, debt restructurings, accounting for not for profit entities, fiduciary accounting; accounting for financial instruments; accounting for joint venture; and segment and interim financial reporting, Prerequisite: ACCT302
+This course covers selected topics, which may include accounting for corporate liquidations, reorganization, debt restructurings, accounting for not-for-profit entities, fiduciary accounting; accounting for financial instruments; accounting for joint venture; and segment and interim financial reporting, Pre-requisite: ACCT302

-ACCT 414 Financial Analysis and Reporting (3)
+Financial Analysis and Reporting (3)

 This course examines the purposes of constructing budgets and methods of developing budgets.
 Topics include analysis of financial statements for management planning and control, common accounting problems in budgeting, limitations of budgeting systems, budgeting patterns, disclosures of information and the impact of the changes in income and expense levels on budget.

 Pre-requisite ACCT302